Draken (DRK) Trading 47.7% Lower Over Last Week

 - Pizza (PIZZA) traded flat against the dollar and now trades at $0.0105 or 0.00000025 BTC.

-Draken (DRK) is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
-Draken’s official Twitter account is @DRKDefi.
+Draken (CRYPTO:DRK) is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
+Draken’s official Twitter account is @DRKDefi and its Facebook page is accessible here.

 Draken Coin Trading

 It is usually not possible to buy alternative cryptocurrencies such as Draken directly using US dollars.
-Investors seeking to acquire Draken should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Draken using one of the aforementioned exchanges.
+Investors seeking to trade Draken should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Draken using one of the exchanges listed above.

 Receive News & Updates for Draken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Draken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.